 Because Ancestry.com has such a large presence, many millennials believe that there is nothing for genealogy outside expensive subscription websites.
 But there’s actually a lot of free stuff out there, and groups on social media (where many millennials are comfortable) are willing to help your family research out.

 I don’t need to tell you millennials are attached to their phones, so they might be reluctant to take on a hobby that’s stereotypically paper-based.
 But as you know, family history research these days, is so much more than just libraries and binders.

 New tech tools from software companies and genealogy giants alike have brought genealogy into the digital age, making it more accessible than ever.
 Ancestry, FamilySearch and MyHeritage all offer genealogy apps that let millennials take their research on the go, and apps like Evernote can also help smartphone- and tablet-savvy users stay on top of their research.
-Read more about what genealogy apps you need at any age.

 Introduce them to their family

 We study genealogy to learn more about our ancestors, and that desire is present regardless of age.
 Learning about family members I never could have possibly met has been fascinating—especially when there’s a photograph of them.

 Family Tree Books editor Andrew Koch, another millennial genealogist, agrees, and he told me that learning more about his grandparents was his gateway into genealogy.
 Because three of his grandparents died before he was born or while he was young, he never got to learn about them and their stories first-hand.

 In particular, he wants to learn more about his paternal grandparents, who immigrated to the United States after fleeing Europe during World War II.
 “I want to put the pieces together,” he says, “Genealogy helps me to do that, and through it, I get to learn about them in ways even my parents haven’t.”